Nigeria - Country Commercial Guide

 Data Sources: Association of Fish Suppliers of Nigeria (AFISUN); Frozen Fish Wholesale Distributors; Catfish Farmers Association of Nigeria (CAFAN); USDA/BICO; Nigeria Federal Fisheries Department.

 Frozen seafood is Nigerians’ most affordable source of animal protein and consumption is increasing.
 The country is a potential market for approximately 2.5 million metric tons of fish valued at $3 billion.
-Atlantic mackerel, horse mackerel, herring, and croakers are the main species consumed.
+Mackerel, herring, and croakers are the main species consumed.
 Domestic catches and aquaculture production (mainly catfish and tilapia) remain underdeveloped due to high input costs.
-Catfish and tilapia, which are produced in Nigeria, are banned for export to the country.
-On March 1, 2018, USDA’s Food Safety and Inspection Service suspended the import of catfish and other fish products from Nigeria.
+Catfish and tilapia are produced in Nigeria but are banned for U.S. import.
+In 2018, USDA’s Food Safety and Inspection Service suspended the import of catfish and other fish products from Nigeria.
 Nigeria’s Federal Fisheries Department failed to fully address information requested in the self-reporting tool (SRT) prior to the due date.
-Consequently, Nigerian catfish farmers and processors lost the huge market opportunity for mostly smoked, packaged catfish they export to the United States.
-The Foreign Agricultural Service in Lagos is actively involved with the GON to address the issue raised by U.S. Food Safety and Inspection Services on catfish export to the US.
+Consequently, Nigerian catfish farmers and processors lost the market opportunity for smoked and packaged catfish which they export to the United States.
+The Foreign Agricultural Service in Lagos is actively involved with the Nigerian government to address the issue raised by U.S. Food Safety and Inspection Services on catfish export to the United States.

 Leading Sub-Sectors